Musubi-ai/Musubi/README.md

 Check [agent examples](examples/agents) to further view the details about how to use agents in Musubi.

 ## CLI Tools
+Musubi support users to execute the aforementioned functions by using command line interface (CLI).

 # Background
 *Musubi* (結び) is a japanese word of meaning “to tie something like a string”.
 In Shinto (神道) and traditional Japanese philosophy, musubi also refers to life, birth, relationships, and the natural cycles of the world.